China and the Nobel III

 LARB Contributors

-Jeffrey Wasserstrom is Chancellor’s Professor of History at UC Irvine and the author of works such as Vigil: Hong Kong on the Brink (2020) and The Milk Tea Alliance: Inside Asia’s Struggle Against Autocracy and Beijing (2025).
+Jeffrey Wasserstrom is the Chancellor’s Professor of History at UC Irvine and the author of such works as Vigil: Hong Kong on the Brink (2020) and The Milk Tea Alliance: Inside Asia’s Struggle Against Autocracy and Beijing (2025).
 He is now working on a book about George Orwell and Asia that is under contract with Princeton University Press.